 What better way to test link building strategies than on our own agency?
 Last year, we decided to shift The Search Initiative to a pure white-hat business model.

 This necessitated a huge update to our link building strategy.
 We had to build more internal links, add directory links, and implemented tier 2 backlink building to increase the site’s authority.
 We also had to change up the anchor texts we normally used to link to our site since keyword cannibalization was hurting our efforts.

 More Link Building Resources

-If you want to learn more about creating links, we suggest you check out these incredibly helpful resources:
+If you want to learn more about creating quality types of links, we suggest you check out these incredibly helpful resources: